 “Diversity and inclusion are key drivers of innovation and critical to the success of the global life sciences industry,” said Lily Wound, partner in Goodwin’s Life Sciences practice, national chair for Young Women In Bio and national committee member of Women In Bio.
 “As the law firm grounded at the intersection of innovation and capital, we are thrilled to partner with Women In Bio in promoting the careers, leadership and entrepreneurship of women in the life sciences and supporting industries.”

 “Being a part of a non-profit organization promoting diversity and inclusion for women in the life sciences, from the classroom to the boardroom, is important and impactful!” said Lisa Iadicicco, Executive Director of Women In Bio (WIB).
-“The lives we enhance through our educational programing and mentorship/sponsorship of our members and affiliates, has truly moved the needle in our mission to create a platform for success for women in the life sciences and beyond.”
+“The lives we enhance through our educational programming and mentorship/sponsorship of our members and affiliates, has truly moved the needle in our mission to create a platform for success for women in the life sciences and beyond.”

 Goodwin’s Life Sciences practice represent leading public and private life sciences companies and investors across their entire life cycles – including financings, capital market transactions, mergers and acquisitions, collaborations and licensing, intellectual property and regulatory matters.
 Goodwin was named “Hatch-Waxman Litigation Firm of the Year” and “Corporate Firm of the Year” by LMG Life Sciences, “Biotech Firm of the Year” by U.S. News and World Report - Best Lawyers, and Intellectual Property “Practice Group of the Year” by Law360.